TwilioDevEd/clicktocall-spring/README.md

    You will need to provision at least one Twilio number with voice capabilities so the application's users can trigger phone calls.
 You can buy a number [right here](//www.twilio.com/user/account/phone-numbers/search).
-Once you have a number you need to configure your number to work with your application.
-Open [the number management page](//www.twilio.com/user/account/phone-numbers/incoming) and open a number's configuration by clicking on it.
+Once you have a number you need to configure it so that it works with your application.
+Open [the number management page](//www.twilio.com/user/account/phone-numbers/incoming) and open the number's configuration by clicking on it.

    Remember that the number where you change the voice webhooks must be the same one you set on the `TWILIO_NUMBER` environment variable.